-\textit{Can a diffusion model be continually refined with new feedback and evolving preferences without retraining from scratch and without performance degradation on old preferences?} In a deployed setting, user preferences or societal norms may shift, and new types of content (or new edge cases) will emerge.
-We want an \textbf{always-updating aligned model} that can learn from new data on the fly (or in periodic updates) similar to how an online service would.
+\textit{Can a diffusion model be continually refined with new feedback and evolving preferences without retraining from scratch and without degrading older preferences?} In deployed settings, user preferences or societal norms may shift, and new content types or edge cases may emerge.
+This motivates \textbf{continual alignment} methods that learn from new data through periodic updates while preserving previous alignment behavior.

-\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Avoiding Forgetting}: As with any continual learning, there is risk the model forgets how to do tasks it was previously good at when learning a new one (or aligning to a new rule). \item \textbf{Efficiency of Updates}: We can't afford to fine-tune the entire huge model for every small update—need to make local adjustments possibly (like updating a small component). \item \textbf{Feedback Incorporation}: Possibly the model is deployed and gets implicit feedback (like user edits, re-rolls of output, or explicit ratings).
-How to incorporate that in training signals safely?
-It could be noisy or sparse. \item \textbf{Validation and Safety of Continuous Updates}: With continuous change, there's potential to inadvertently break something that was working.
-We need a monitoring system to catch misalignment regressions. \end{itemize}
+\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Avoiding Forgetting}: As with any continual learning, there is risk the model forgets how to do tasks it was previously good at when learning a new one (or aligning to a new rule). \item \textbf{Efficiency of Updates}: Fine-tuning the entire model for every small update is expensive, so local adjustments such as adapter updates may be preferable. \item \textbf{Feedback Incorporation}: Deployed systems may receive implicit feedback such as user edits, output rerolls, or explicit ratings.
+Such signals can be noisy and sparse, requiring careful filtering. \item \textbf{Validation and Safety of Continuous Updates}: With continuous change, there is potential to inadvertently break something that was working.
+Monitoring systems are needed to catch misalignment regressions. \end{itemize}

 \paragraph{Related Work:}